macournoyer/fast_output_buffer/README.md

 # FastOutputBuffer

+---
+## DO NOT USE

+After some more experimenting.
+This cause some critical issues with the capture helper and the like.
+Fixing this would revert most of the performance improvments.

+That was a fun little experiment.
+But all is not lost.
+Check out https://github.com/brianmario/escape_utils to improve rendering perf like crazy in your apps :)
+---

 A faster output buffer for ActionView.

 Rendering, rendering, rendering.
 That's all we're doing in our Rails apps!
 So why not make it as fast as possible?